 A Note from Captain Steve on Yelloweye Rockfish…

-We use long, light rods with 65 pound Spectra and a 16 ounce leadheads with 10 1/2 inch Kalin Grubs bouncing the bottom as we drift over pinnacles.
+We use long, light rods with 65 pound braid fishing line (not Spectra) and an assortment of lures bouncing the bottom as we drift over pinnacles.
 The average depths are 30 to 150 feet.
-The season starts July 1 – December 31.
 They are excellent eating fish that are 40 to 60 years old on average.
 I tell my clients they are like fine wine, the taste gets better with age!